cavo789/blog/blog/2024/02/20/docker-extra-hosts/index.md

 curl: (7) Failed to connect to 127.0.0.1 port 8080 after 0 ms: Couldn't connect to server
 ```

-:::danger It's thus not working... **as expected**
+:::danger It's not working... **as expected**
 We can confirm our container is not able to access to our local site `http://127.0.0.1:8080` while, that website is well configured.
-If you exit the container and try to refresh the website, it's well working.
+If you exit the container and try to refresh the website, it's working well.
 :::

 ### We need to run the second container on the same network